taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Tahoe: **"*...Sorry Mama Bird, I don't follow eSyrup research like you do.
 Why should I care about biofilm?*"**

 Iúna: **"*Because that's the *beginning*.
 Those bastards managed it before Space Consortium, got it published before Space Consortium could patent it.
-Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive info-spheres?*"**
+Do you remember how we once talked of synthetic companion creatures, that can act like portable, non-invasive **INFO-SPHERES**?*"**

 Tahoe: **"*...yes...?*"**